Scarzerolab/Leafty-SmartContract/README.md

 Each report is assigned a unique ID and includes structured data for weather, soil, health, and care activities, along with a timestamp and the submitting address.

+## Features

+ - Immutable Data Storage: All reports are permanently stored on the blockchain.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**